 - Child: Fall down!

-- Parent: You’re right, she fell.
+- You’re right, she fell.
 Listen, that’s something that already happened, so we’re going to change it.
 Instead of “fall”, we’re going to say “fell”.
 Listen, she fell.

-- Child.
-She fell.
+- Child: She fell.

-Teach Past Tense Step 4: Conversational Speech
+5. Teach Past Tense Verbs in Conversational Speech

 Hi Carrie,